rwilcox/my-learnings-docs/learning_terraform.md

 Will be outputted at end of terraform apply, in own section.
 OR `terraform output $VARIABLE_NAME`.

 Can read previous / different runs by using remote state store to store these, and use "data ’terraform_remote_state’”  declarations to point to saved data store (can be on S3). **note** this is read only!!!

-# Lifecycle blocks

-Can use these to control how / when terraform destroys replaced resources (ie: `create_before_destroy`)

 # Storing terraform cluster state